GG666/Lecture/Chpater (C_English_Pointer).md

 ## Dynamic memory allocation

 All the variables that we declare in our program take some memory to store.
-Moreover, all of them are distributed by compiler in the compile-time.
+Moreover, all of them are distributed by the compiler in the compile-time.
 The way to store the data are called static memory allocation.

 In contrast to static memory allocation, there is a way for the programs to ask the CPU for memory in run-time, this is what we called "dynamic memory allocation".

-malloc is defined in the header file stdlib.h, the return value of it is the begin address(first address).
-It's recommended to use the "sizeof(type)" function to give it the size you need.
+malloc is defined in the header file stdlib.h, and the return value of it is the begin address(first address).
+It's recommended to use the "sizeof (type)" function to give it the size you need.

 ```C++
 int *a;